-Charles is a recognized transformational business leader and builder.
-Since 2018, Charles is President & COO of SuccessFinder, a leading HR predictive analytics SaaS platform based in Montreal.
-Prior to that, he has had his own strategic consulting firm and has built an impressive track record as an executive in the financial services industry.
+Charles is a recognized executive business leader and builder.
+Since 2018, Charles is President & COO of SuccessFinder, a leading HR Tech company, providing organizations a powerful predictive analytics platform helping them make more confident decisions and maximizing people's potential at work.
+Prior to that, he has had his own strategic consulting firm and has built an impressive track record as an executive in the financial services industry for more than 20 years.
 Charles is the former President & CEO of Standard Life Canada and then, EVP Institutional markets and President & CEO Quebec for Manulife.
 Before joining Standard Life, he spent most of his career at National Bank of Canada leading their mutual fund division for 11 years as President & CEO.
-He started his career at RBC Dominion Securities as a successful investment advisor.
+He started his career at RBC Dominion Securities as an investment advisor.
 He serves on several boards of directors, currently including Pomerleau Inc. and the CHU Sainte-Justine Foundation.
 He is a recipient of several excellence awards, such as the "Top 40 under 40", the Arista award and the Hermès Career Achievement award of Laval University, from which he graduated in 1994 in business & finance.